Close

 Our next article will explore more pitfalls your certified electrician recommends avoiding.

 When you need a qualified commercial electrician or residential electrician, Top Flight Electric is here to answer your call.
-We serve all of Polk county, including Lakeland, Eagle Lake and Winter Haven.
-In addition to being a licensed electrician, we are also one of the areas trusted Generac dealers.
-Whether you need an electrical safety inspection, new outlets, lighting fixture installation or custom electrical services, we can help.
-Be sure to keep our number handy – 863-229-5150.
+We serve all of Polk County, including Lakeland, Eagle Lake, and Winter Haven.
+In addition to being a licensed electrician, we are also one of the area’s trusted Generac dealers.
+Whether you need an electrical safety inspection, new outlets, lighting fixture installation, or custom electrical services, we can help.
+Be sure to keep our number handy – (863) 349-3355.
 Give us a call today!